 - Right of Access.
 Distributor’s identified employees shall have access to Customer’s premises at all reasonable times for the purpose of reading meters, testing, repairing, removing, or exchanging any or all equipment belonging to Distributor.

 - Bills will be rendered monthly and shall be paid at the office of Distributor or at other locations designated by Distributor.
-Failure to receive bill will not release Customer from payment obligation.
-Should bills not be paid by due date specified on bill, Distributor may at any time thereafter, upon five (5) days’ written notice to Customer, discontinue service.
-Bills paid after due date specified on bill may be subject to additional charges, not to exceed 5%.
+Failure to receive a bill will not release Customer from payment obligation.
+Should bills not be paid by the due date specified on the bill, Distributor may at any time thereafter, upon five (5) days’ written notice to Customer, discontinue service.
+Bills paid after the due date specified on the bill may be subject to additional charges, not to exceed 5%.
 Should the due date of bill fall on a Sunday or holiday, the business day next following the due date will be held as a day of grace for delivery of payment.
 Remittances received by mail after the due date will not be subject to such additional charges if the incoming envelope bears United States Postal service date stamp of the due date or any date prior thereto.
 See Operational Policy 219 for additional information.

 - Discontinuance of Service by Distributor.
 Distributor may refuse to connect or may discontinue service for the violation of any of its Rules and Regulations, or for violation of any of the provisions of the Schedule of Rates and Charges, or of the application of Customer or contract with Customer.
 Distributor may discontinue service to Customer for the theft of current or the appearance of current theft devices on the premises of Customer.
-The discontinuance of service by Distributor for any causes as stated in the rule does not release Customer from his obligation to Distributor for the payment of minimum bills as specified in application of Customer or contract with Customer.
-See Operational Policy 219 for additional information.Upon Distributor’s approval of the customer’s medical necessity, disconnection of service will be postponed for 30 days from the original scheduled disconnection date to allow customer time to make payment or alternative shelter arrangements.
-A physician’s statement must be completed by a medical doctor or nurse practitioner licensed to practice in the states of Alabama or Tennessee certifying that the disconnection of electric service would create a life-threatening medical situation for the customer or other permanent resident of the customer’s household.
+The discontinuance of service by Distributor for any causes as stated in the rule does not release Customer from his obligation to Distributor for the payment of minimum bills as specified in the application of Customer or contract with Customer.
+See Operational Policy 219 for additional information.Upon Distributor’s approval of the customer’s medical necessity, disconnection of service will be postponed for 30 days from the originally scheduled disconnection date to allow customer time to make payment or alternative shelter arrangements.
+A physician’s statement must be completed by a medical doctor or nurse practitioner licensed to practice in the states of Alabama or Tennessee certifying that the disconnection of electric service would create a life-threatening medical situation for the customer or another permanent resident of the customer’s household.
 It is the responsibility of the customer to ensure that the medical necessity has been approved by Distributor.
 A life threatening medical condition does not relieve a customer of the obligation to pay for electric service, including any late fees incurred or other applicable charges.
 Distributor will only grant this postponement for termination 2 times in a twelve month period.
 If full payment of the past due amount, including all late fees, is not received by the end of the 30 day postponement period, electric service will be disconnected without further notice.Distributor evaluates weather conditions daily from the National Weather Service at www.weather.com for Decatur, Alabama and Huntsville Alabama.
 In the event the forecasted temperature is expected to exceed 98 degrees Fahrenheit (F) or is expected to be below 32 degrees (F) on that day, Distributor will postpone the disconnection of service of residential customers scheduled for such disconnection due to non-payment.
 Where disconnection is postponed due to an extreme weather condition, the postponement will not extend beyond the extreme weather condition.